vCloud API programming guide for service providers

 3

-Retrieve the Contents of a Catalog
+Retrieving the Contents of a Catalog

 You can make a GET request to a catalog URL to retrieve a list of vApp templates and media images referenced by the catalog.